ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/distributed/README.md

 $>mvn exec:java -PrunJmsTutorial
 ```

-This will launch an embedded broker with a JMS queue to which records will be dispatched and processed by a worker engine.
+This will launch an embedded broker with a JMS queue to which records will be dispatched and processed by a worker job.

 Now, you should launch the REST endpoint serving as record dispatcher.
 Open a separate terminal and run the following command: